( 28183 Reads)|

 Figure 2.28.
 Nitrogenase structure.
 Nitrogenase is made up of four protein chains, with two copies each of different proteins, termed the α and β subunits.
 Though not apparent in this view, the two α subunits are identical to each other, as are the two β subunits.
 The quaternary structure is referred to as an α2β2 tetramer.

 Glycoproteins are proteins with attached sugars that are typically important for the proper function of the protein.
-In most cases the sugars are added to the protein after it has been translated.
-Proteins that encounter the outside environment of the cell are sometimes glycosylated to stabilize the protein to attack from degradative enzymes and destructive physical forces.
+In most cases, enzymes add the sugars to the protein after translation.
+Proteins that encounter the outside environment of the cell are sometimes glycosylated to stabilize them against attack from degradative enzymes and destructive physical forces.

 Answer the questions below and then hit the Grade Exam button